CopperBadger/dotfiles/README.md

 I've written the following utiliy scripts to manage the system:

-* `applyxres` -- Python script that will apply the colors defined in `~/.Xresources` to color configuration throughout the system.
+* `applyxres` -- Python script that will apply the colors defined in `~/.Xresources` to color configuration files throughout the system.
-* `batmon` -- Basically userless battery monitor, but hey, maybe you'll find a reason to use it. :shrugs: Use Ctrl+c to exit.
+* `batmon` -- Basically useless battery monitor, but hey, maybe you'll find a reason to use it. :shrugs: Use Ctrl+c to exit.
 * `batpct` -- Outputs battery percentage to four points of percision.
 I used to use this for the bar until I replaced it with `batstat`, and still use it as